winstonbullen/DuoCode/README.md

 ## Test

-Run the following from the top-level directory to test the web app after building:
+Run the following from the top-level directory to test the web app:

 ```
 make test